Electric Cars: The Basics

 The Cupra Formentor PHEV SUV

-- Formentor e-HYBRID
+- CUPRA Formentor e-HYBRID

-- Leon e-HYBRID
+- CUPRA Leon e-HYBRID

-- Leon Estate e-HYBRID
+- CUPRA Leon Estate e-HYBRID

 As is expected from the copper Cupra badge, the Formentor plug-in hybrid sporty exterior stying certainly attracts attention.
-Put simply is is good looking!
-The plug-in hybrid electric SUV is positioned to combine performance and efficiency to include higher MPG and lower tailpipe emissions.
-The Formentor PHEV has tailpipe emissions up to 32g(CO2/km) compared to 193g(CO2/km) for the CUPRA Formentor VZ3 TSI 4Drive Petrol 310 variant.
-A reduction of over 80% in tailpipe emissions.
+Put simply, it is good looking!
+The plug-in hybrid electric SUV is positioned to combine performance and efficiency, to include, improved fuel economy and lower tailpipe emissions.

-The Cupra PHEV has a 12.8 kWh EV battery with a WLTP zero-emission electric range of up to 34 miles.
-Depending on driving style, weather condition and the services used in the EV, expect a real world range closer to 27 miles.
-However, that would be more than sufficient for most daily commutes using the EV battery i.e. driving emission-free and also saving money (the running cost per mile of an EV is far lower than a petrol or diesel car).
+However, that would be more than sufficient for most day-to-day commutes i.e. driving emission-free and also saving money.
+The running cost per km of an EV is far lower than a petrol or diesel car.

 The interior is high quality and practical.
 Adults seated on the rear seats have ample legroom and headroom.
 The copper details are visible through the cabin.
 However, due to the hybrid hardware, the boot space is smaller (345 L) compared to the conventional petrol Formentor.